Ninja-Squad/ninja-squad.github.com/_posts/2019-05-29-what-is-new-angular-8.0.md

 A personal announcement first:
-I'm now officially part of the Angular team as a collaborator, in an effort from the core team to include more developpers from the community.
+I'm now officially part of the Angular team as a collaborator, in an effort from the core team to include more developers from the community.
 Angular&nbsp;8.0 has a little bit more code of mine than the other releases 😊.

 This release is mostly about Ivy